Mhdez221993/rapido-rapido/README.md

 # JavaScript-capstone-project
 The JavaScript capstone project is about building our own web application based on an external API.
-We selected an API that provides data about food and then build the webapp around it.
+We selected an API that provides data about food and then build the web app around it.
 The webapp have 3 user interfaces:

 - A home page showing a list of items that you can "like."
 - A popup window with more data about an item that you can use to comment on it or reserve it for a period of time.